 - Access to education about drug addiction

-Inpatient drug rehab is offered in hospitals and clinics and is recommended for individuals who have a dual diagnosis or are dealing with mental health issues and addiction simultaneously.
+Inpatient drug rehab is offered in hospitals and clinics and is recommended for individuals who have a dual diagnosis or are simultaneously dealing with mental health issues and addiction.
 Inpatient rehab is also suggested for individuals who do not have a strong support system or have a history of relapsing.
 Inpatient addiction treatment centers in Indiana are located throughout the state.

-Outpatient drug rehab is provided at various sites from clinics to healthcare providers’ offices to local departments of health.
+Outpatient drug rehab is provided at various sites, from clinics to healthcare providers’ offices to local health departments.
 Outpatient rehab works well for individuals who want to get clean but have obligations to work, school, or family.
-There are a number of outpatient addiction treatment centers in Indiana.
+There are several outpatient addiction treatment centers in Indiana.